 Right to not be subject to automated decision-making

 As a data subject, you cannot exercise all these rights in all situations.
 This depends on certain factors, such as what the basis for the processing of your personal data is.
-We will respond to all requests regarding data subjects’ rights without undue delay within one month of the receipt of the request.
-As a data controller, we must have a legal basis if we refuse your request regarding your rights as a data subject.
+For more detailed information about how to exercise your rights, please visit the data protection section of our Finnish website.